shloknatarajan/faers-212/README.md

 ## Project Timeline

 ## Setting up Environment
-To create the conda environment locally, run:
+To create the conda environment locally, save environment.yml in the faers-cohort-generation folder.
+Then, run:

-conda env create -f environment.yml
+conda env create -f environment.yml conda activate faers-env

 ### To add a new dependency:

 conda install (your package)